getreu/tp-note/doc/source/tp-note--manpage.md

 **-p**, **\--port**=*PORT*

-:   Set server port the web browser connects to, to the specified value.
+:   Set server port the web browser connects to, to the specified value *PORT*.
     If not given, a random free port is chosen automatically.

 **-n**, **\--no-sync**